Qovery/qovery-client-go/docs/ClusterLogsErrorEventDetails.md

 `func (o *ClusterLogsErrorEventDetails) HasTransmitter() bool`

 HasTransmitter returns a boolean if a field has been set.

-### GetUnderlyingError

-`func (o *ClusterLogsErrorEventDetails) GetUnderlyingError() ClusterLogsErrorEventDetailsUnderlyingError`

-GetUnderlyingError returns the UnderlyingError field if non-nil, zero value otherwise.

-### GetUnderlyingErrorOk

-`func (o *ClusterLogsErrorEventDetails) GetUnderlyingErrorOk() (*ClusterLogsErrorEventDetailsUnderlyingError, bool)`

-GetUnderlyingErrorOk returns a tuple with the UnderlyingError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUnderlyingError

-`func (o *ClusterLogsErrorEventDetails) SetUnderlyingError(v ClusterLogsErrorEventDetailsUnderlyingError)`

-SetUnderlyingError sets UnderlyingError field to given value.

-### HasUnderlyingError

-`func (o *ClusterLogsErrorEventDetails) HasUnderlyingError() bool`

-HasUnderlyingError returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)